ThomasKundera/fedb/papers/plane-trips/README.md

 # Goal is to probe Earth metric using plane time of flight

-Unfortunately, there are two totally unrelkated works in that repository.
+Unfortunately, there are two totally unrelated works in that repository.

 A small manual test, that is taking some known distances to ensure linearity of distance vs time plane trips.
 Files are: